vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 ### storage_class

 The storage class for the created objects.
 See [the S3 Storage Classes](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html) for more details.
+See [Storage class](#storage-class) for more info.

 </Field>